San Pedro High Softball With Epic Comeback To Edge Carson

 "I was excited," Reyna said of her game-tying round-tripper.
 "Because the game wasn't over and that put us in position to hit more."

-Before the 'hit more' part came into play, Robles would use her four-year experience to take control in the top of the eighth as she finished a brilliant four-hitter, walking two, allowing three runs (two earned), by striking out the side for three of her career-high 15 strikeouts.
+Before the 'hit more' part came into play, Robles would use her four-year experience to take control in the top of the eighth as she finished a brilliant four-hitter, walking two, allowing three runs (two earned), by retiring the Colts in order, including two of her career-high 14 strikeouts.

 "Cindy threw her heart out for us today," Cline said.
 "She has worked so hard to get to this point, and we aren't stopping now."